polosson/jquery.PoloPlugins/README.md

-These few jquery plugins are designed to work easily with "ajax actions".
-Basically, a set of buttons that call some POST requests to a server.
-But also some forms with any inputs, textarea or select that you'd like to treat with ajax, in one line of code ;)
+These few jquery plugins are designed to easily work with "ajax actions".
+Basically, a set of buttons in a table, that should send POST requests to a server automagically...
+But also forms with many inputs, textarea or select that you'd like to treat with ajax, in one line of code ;)

 ## jquery.messageBox.js